Ray Milland: The Lost Weekend, 1945

 Instead, he did a romantic comedy, The Well-Groomed Bride opposite Olivia de Havilland.
-Many of the crew members on The Well-Groomed Bride had also worked on The Lost Weekend, and Milland recalled an encounter with a sound mixer, who told him that he had seen a rough cut of Weekend and thought Milland was not only sure to be nominated for an Academy Award, but that he would probably win.
-Milland had not considered himself worthy of an award, but over the next few months, he thought of little else, and was desperate to be nominated.
+Many of the crew members on The Well-Groomed Bride had also worked on The Lost Weekend, and Milland recalled an encounter with a sound mixer, who told him that he had seen a rough cut of Weekend and thought Milland was not only sure to be nominated for an Academy Award but that he would probably win.
+Milland had not considered himself worthy of an award, but over the next few months, he thought of little else and was desperate to be nominated.
 After the first preview, reaction was mixed, but Brackett stated that they had produced "something really worthwhile".
 Milland found the initial feedback to his role congratulatory but hushed, leading him to feel that the film would bomb as a piece of cinema and would be seen as a social document.
 When the film was released in New York, the favourable reviews took both Milland and the studio by surprise.
-Milland was lauded, and he not only won that year's Academy Award for Best Actor, but also the Golden Globe Award for Best Actor–Drama, the Cannes Film Festival Award for Best Actor, the National Board of Review Award for Best Actor, and the New York Film Critics Circle Award for Best Actor.
+Milland was lauded, and he won not only that year's Academy Award for Best Actor but the Golden Globe Award for Best Actor–Drama, the Cannes Film Festival Award for Best Actor, the National Board of Review Award for Best Actor, and the New York Film Critics Circle Award for Best Actor.
 He was the first Welsh actor to win an Oscar, and when he collected the award from Ingrid Bergman, he gave one of the shortest acceptance speeches of any Oscar winner.
 His performance was so convincing, Milland was beleaguered for years by rumours that he actually was an alcoholic.
 He steadfastly asserted that he was not.

 Milland's success in The Lost Weekend resulted in his contract being rewritten, and he became Paramount's highest-salaried actor.
-When the film was premiered across Europe, Milland was sent to attend each opening.
+When the film was premiered across Europe, he was sent to attend each opening.
 When he appeared in Cardiff, the capital city of Wales, he was given the keys to the city.